Call for Abstract

 - Track 2-5Industrial application of Green Engineering

-You might wonder why phase differs from the term physical state (solid, liquid or gas).
+This session will cover all types of Catalysts.
+You might wonder why phase differs from the term physical state.
 It includes solids, liquids and gases, but is actually a bit more general.
 It can also apply to two liquids (oil and water, for example) which don't dissolve in each other.
 You could see the boundary between the two liquids.
 The role of catalysis in Catalytic oxidation and Reduction and for the sustainable products of Bio-Fuels and the role of a catalyst is to provide a shorter route for the reaction to occur, hence it increases the rate of the reaction as the catalyst provides a route that requires a low activation energy.
 Thus, the rate of the reaction is increased.
 Included with catalysis of solid acids and bases, Catalytic Reduction and Catalytic Oxidation, the Green Catalytic transformation can be done.
 This Session includes Heterogeneous catalysis, Homogeneous catalysis, The Role of catalysis, Chemical Engineering, Catalysis of solid acids and Bases, Sustainable Catalysts, Catalytic Oxidation and Reduction, Risky Reagents, Green Catalytic transformation.

 The global catalyst market is expected to reach USD 34.3 billion by 2024, according to a new report by Grand View Research, Inc. The accelerating use of catalysts for reducing the cost of manufacturing chemicals, petrochemicals and polymers are expected to remain a favorable factor.